 Even in tough times, there are certain things one shouldn't have to do without, happy hour being one of them.
 Grab a handful of friends and hit the Remington Bar inside the St. Regis Hotel.
 The bar is offering a Tapas & 'Tinis special indefinitely to groups of five or more for $25 per person, which allows each group member two drinks and three appetizers.
 See, things are looking up already!

 Houston's annual Livestock Show and Rodeo may be the world's largest livestock event, but the 20-day celebration isn't just about the bull riding and barrel racing.
 The event also brings top performers to Reliant Park.
-Stay on a budget and see big-name stars like Taylor Swift, Keith Urban and the Jonas Brothers perform with the rodeo's $10 concert value ticket (valid through March 22, 2009).
+Check out major music acts starting at $30, carnival rides and more.

 Get smooched by a sea lion and meet up with the meercats on a Behind The Scenes tour at the Houston Zoo.
 For $50, zookeepers will take you on a 30-minute trip to see your animal of choice.
 Choose from more than 23 categories including giraffes, grizzly bears, mandrills and African lions.